Glen Tanar

 Glen Tanar (Gleann Tanar) is a glen in Aberdeenshire, eastern Scotland, through which the Water of Tanar flows.
 Near the mouth of the glen, at Tower o' Ess, the Water of Tanar flows into the River Dee.
 This flows through Deeside into the North Sea at Aberdeen.
 Glen Tanar contains the third largest area of Caledonian Forest in Scotland, and is of national and European importance.
 It lies 29 km east from the British royal family's private residence of Balmoral Castle.

 42 km^{2} of the glen is designated by NatureScot as a national nature reserve (NNR).
 Most of the area remains under private ownership as part of the Glen Tanar Estate.
 However 182 ha is owned by NatureScot, being designated as the "Strict Reserve Zone" of the NNR.
 Glen Tanar lies within the Cairngorms National Park, and is also designated as a Site of Special Scientific Interest (SSSI), a Special Protection Area (SPA), and a Special Area of Conservation.
 The NNR is designated a Category IV protected area by the International Union for Conservation of Nature.

-Glen Tanar provides the eastern walking route to Mount Keen, Scotland's most easterly Munro.
+Glen Tanar provides the northern walking route to Mount Keen, Scotland's most easterly Munro.
 Starting at the car park at the end of the public road, walkers follow the glen through the native Caledonian Forest into open moorland before crossing the river to begin the ascent.

 Flora and fauna

 Glen Tanar, along with the side glens formed by the Water of Gairney and the Water of Allachy, comprises the third largest area of Caledonian Forest in Scotland, which grows from the valley floor up to an altitude of 450 metres.
 As a Caledonian Forest, the predominant tree species is Scots pine, although broad-leaved tree species including birch, alder, rowan, holly, aspen and oak are also present.
-Juniper grows at the boundary between the forest and the open moorland above, and areas of blaeberry, heather and feather mosses can also be found. the woodland floor provides a habitat for many of the species typically found in the Caledonian Forest, including twinflower, creeping lady's-tresses, toothed wintergreen and intermediate wintergreen.
+Juniper grows at the boundary between the forest and the open moorland above, and areas of blaeberry, heather and feather mosses can also be found.
+The woodland floor provides a habitat for many of the species typically found in the Caledonian Forest, including twinflower, creeping lady's-tresses, toothed wintergreen and intermediate wintergreen.

 Invertebrate species at Glen Tanar are representative of the Caledonian Forest.
 Of particular note are the rare false blister beetle, the hoverfly Callicera rufa, the bumblebee robberfly and the green hairstreak butterfly.

 Glen Tanar is an important site for birds, reflected in its SPA designation, which notes the breeding presence of four particular species: capercaillie, Scottish crossbill, osprey and golden eagle.
 The capercaillie population here is of national importance.
 In early 2019 visitors were asked to stay away from certain parts of the estate in order to avoid disturbing a particularly aggressive lekking capercaillie.
 Glen Tanar is also noted for black grouse, hen harrier, golden plover and merlin, and is probably the most important site for the Scottish crossbill, a species endemic to Scotland.

-Mammal species at Glen Tanar include red squirrel, Scottish wildcat and otter, and the river system is important for atlantic salmon.
+Mammal species at Glen Tanar include red squirrel, Scottish wildcat and otter.
+The river system is also important for Atlantic salmon.